Maple Curly Hardwood Sample (1/2"x3"x6")

 Ease of Finishing

-Curly Maple is a domestic wood from North America
+Curly Maple grows in North America

 Cream white to reddish brown.